junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > to stop Michael/Lucifer and save Cas/Heaven, Sam/Dean says yes

 Lights explode in the bunker.
-Lightening tears apart the air in the room, frying through the electricity lines, crawling across the control station and the sigils on the walls like a living cobweb made of light and electricity.
-Thunders shake the ground, so loud and rumbling like it can crack open the bricks.
+Lightning tears apart the air in the room, frying through the electricity lines, crawling across the control station and the sigils on the walls like a living cobweb made of light and electricity.
+Thunders shake the ground, so loud and rumbling that it can crack open the bricks.

 The shadow of archangel wings cast onto them, high and huge, like the black curtain of the night sky itself.
 Lucifer stretches his shoulder, turning his arms around comfortably, twisting them around as if his true form is crawling out through the skin, like a man trying to fit a foot more comfortably in a small shoe.
-The air is filled with buzzing and hissing electricity, making the hairs on the skin standing.
+The air is filled with buzzing and hissing electricity, making the hairs on the skin stand.

-Dean feels his brain slowing down in processing the reality, in the face of upcoming death. *There is no way out this time.* His mind says distantly. *Congratulations, their plan finally get everyone and everything in the universe killed.
+Dean feels his brain slowing down in processing reality, in the face of upcoming death. *There is no way out this time.* His mind says distantly. *Congratulations, their plan is finally gonna get everyone and everything in the universe killed.
 Well done.*

 *His life ends up a huge failure, after all.
 He tried so hard, but in the end, it still doesn't matter.
 He can't save anyone.*